wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-javascript-backend-phonegap-get-started.md

 In this section you will create a new PhoneGap app that is connected to your mobile service.

-1. In the Management Portal, click **Mobile Services**, and then click the mobile service that you just created.
+1. In the [Azure Management Portal], click **Mobile Services**, and then click the mobile service that you just created.

 2. In the quickstart tab, click **PhoneGap** under **Choose platform** and expand **Create a new PhoneGap app**.